conmaol/maglocunus/data/modelling/index.md

 - to support master data management and data governance
 - to lower costs of maintaining/extending existing systems and building new systems (through increased reusability).

+Data models are an important form of Metadata.

+Data models embody an important aspect of ‘corporate memory’ by capturing knowledge in an explicit form, providing a ‘map’ for others to use in navigation.

 DMBoK sections:
 - [Data model components](DMBoK-data_model_components.md)
 - [Data modelling schemes](DMBoK-data_modeling_schemes.md)